 Then the ad goes straight into a parade of hot-bodied goddesses and adonises which gives viewers the misleading impression they can put on the belt, push a button, and get the same svelte bodies as the models.

 I’ll be honest.
 I think the advertising for this product is complete rubbish and it sends the wrong message to consumers.

 There are already so many ab gadgets and gimmicks out there that my knee jerk reaction was to throw the baby out with the bathwater and give Slendertone a good smack across the face with a frozen Atlantic salmon.

 Surprisingly, the company actually cites a single peer-reviewed journal article as evidence of product efficacy.
 Sounds great, but in my opinion, I think they took some liberties with lifting their advertising claims out of context.

 Therefore, the purpose of this article is to:

 - Provide an independent review of Slendertone marketing claims; and

 Also check out this site’s health and nutrition calculators:

 - Macronutrient percentage calculator

-- Protein calculator
+- Protein calculator for weight loss

 - Total daily energy expenditure calculator